-6. Applicability
+7. Applicability

-6.1.
+7.1.
 Wireline Network Applicability

-When an ISP has IPv6 464XLAT, the ISP can provide outgoing IPv4 service to end users across an IPv6 access network.
+When an ISP has IPv6 access service and provides 464XLAT, the ISP can provide outgoing IPv4 service to end users across an IPv6 access network.
 The result is that edge network growth is no longer tightly coupled to the availability of scarce IPv4 addresses.

-If the IXP or another provider operates the PLAT, the edge ISP is only required to deploy an IPv6 access network.
+If another ISP operates the PLAT, the edge ISP is only required to deploy an IPv6 access network.
 All ISPs do not need IPv4 access networks.
 They can migrate their access network to a simple and highly scalable IPv6-only environment.

 Incidentally, the effectiveness of 464XLAT was confirmed in the WIDE camp Spring 2012.
-The result is described in
+The result is described in [I-D.hazeyama-widecamp-ipv6-only-experience].

-[I-D.hazeyama-widecamp-ipv6-only-experience].

-6.2.
+7.2.
 Wireless 3GPP Network Applicability